 I don’t know about you, but this is how we live…

 Air travel.
 Are you traveling with a child under two?
 No, but I am traveling with a child with a disability, cortical visual impairment.
 That means we board early.
-We need extra time to walk on when there are few people on board.
+We need extra time to walk onto the plane when there are few people already on board.
 We need to familiarize ourselves with the bathroom (because bathrooms are hard and airplane bathrooms are the worst).
 And in case I’m not feeling brazen enough at the crack of dawn to preboard with my school age child, rather than with an infant or toddler, a strange gentleman will mysteriously appear beside me out of thin air and say, “Go ahead, go on.
 You have him, you should go first” (based on a true story, one of our magical people).

 Bathrooms.
 Using the bathroom is not the social opportunity you are seeking but it is a fact that you cannot avoid if you are going to be out and about in the world.
 Bathrooms are difficult for so many reasons, from the sensory experience to the lack of public restrooms that are accessible for people with disabilities.
-Our strategies are about finding the least trafficked bathroom.
+Our strategies are about finding the quietest, least trafficked bathroom.
 Is there a nice, big, spacious family bathroom?
 (Three cheers for family bathrooms!)
 Is there a less busy bathroom that is more out of the way?
 Sometimes the answer to both is no. At these times, depending on the urgency of the situation, we might just wait it out for a few minutes.
 When she’s done with the hand dryer, it will be our turn.
 You can read more on CVI and bathrooms here.

 Birthdays.
 Birthdays are hard on so many levels.
 A large group of kids (complexity of array, Roman).
 A large group of kids moving (movement).
 A large group of loud kids (sensory complexity).
 Birthday party decorations (more complexity).
 Being late to the party gets old, but birthdays seem to work out best when we arrive either early or late.
 You can read more about CVI and birthdays here.